JamiKettunen/chimera-libhybris/DEBUGGING.md

 Restarting the entire container while running is also possible if needed via `dinitctl restart --force lxc-android`.
-Do note that this may turn your display backlight entirely off and you'll have to manually e.g. `echo 255 > /sys/class/leds/lcd-backlight/brightness` afterward unless you create a [`android-hwcomposer-backlight` service](overlays/volla-vidofnir/etc/dinit.d/android-hwcomposer-backlight)
+Do note that this may turn your display backlight entirely off and you'll have to manually e.g. `echo 255 > /sys/class/leds/lcd-backlight/brightness` afterward unless you create a [`display-backlight` service](overlays/volla-vidofnir/usr/lib/dinit.d/display-backlight)

 ## View logs